p1glynlol/MCGalaxy-Protocol-Blocker/README.md

 NOTE: This repository will not be updated until UnknownShadow200 (or alexsb385) make changes to the KickNoCC code.

-This is a protocol blocker plugin, useful for player that want to create a c0.0.16a_02-c0.0.23a_01 MCGalaxy server. but don't want any newer/older clients to connect.
+This is a protocol blocker plugin, useful for player that want to create a c0.0.16a_02-c0.0.23a_01 MCGalaxy server. but don't want any newer or older clients to connect.

 Updated as of June 9, 2024.
 Compatible with MCGalaxy 1.9.4.3 and above.